-Laminectomy is ideal for people with very small spinal canals, swollen soft tissues at the back of the spine, and multiple level problem than spanning four or more spine segments .
+Laminectomy is ideal for people with very small spinal canals, swollen soft tissues at the back of the spine, and multiple level problems than spanning four or more spine segments.

 It is a procedure that hinges the lamina open, without complete removal of the bone.
-Advantage of the procedure is that it preserves 30 to 50% of motion at the involved levels.
+The advantage of the procedure is that it preserves 30 to 50% of motion at the involved levels.

 After surgery, about one-third of patients improve, one-third stay the same, and one-third continue to worsen over time.

 Subscribe to our Newsletter and get latest publications on Musculoskeletal Health your email inbox.